JakubBartoszewicz/DeePaC/README.md

 ### DeePaC-vir
 If you want to detect novel human viruses, try the DeePaC-vir plugin: <https://gitlab.com/JakubBartoszewicz/DeePaC-vir>.

+### DeePaC-Live
+If you want to run the predictions in real-time during an Illumina sequencing run, try DeePaC-Live: <https://gitlab.com/dacs-hpi/deepac-live>.

 ## Installation

 ### Recommended: set up an environment